jeheungryu/website/about.md

 ## **Working papers**

 - "The Effect of Economic Sanctions on Companies’ Foreign Direct Investment Decisions: The Case of Sanctions against Russia." (with <a href="https://elenamclean.weebly.com/" target="_blank">Elena V. McLean</a> and <a href="https://yonsei.academia.edu/TaeheeWhang" target="_blank">Taehee Whang</a>).
+- "Dirty Work and the Americanization of Korean Firms." (with <a href="http://www.sas.rochester.edu/psc/stone/index.html" target="_blank">Randall W. Stone</a>).
 - "Providing Protection: Agricultural Support and Flexibility of Preferential Trade Agreements in Democracies."
 - "Geographic locations, Corporate Lobbying and Trade Remedies: Evidence from the U.S."
 - "WTO Disputes and Friends of the Court"